github/docs/content/actions/sharing-automations/creating-actions/metadata-syntax-for-github-actions.md

 ### `inputs.<input_id>.default`

 **Optional** A `string` representing the default value.
 The default value is used when an input parameter isn't specified in a workflow file.
-If input is not required and default value is not specified, {% data variables.product.prodname_dotcom %} will use empty string as a default value.

 ### `inputs.<input_id>.deprecationMessage`